kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 ### Appendix C — Dissipation β-Function

 The dissipation field $\eta$ measures the fraction of energy a system devotes to information maintenance.
-As we coarse-grain over space, time, or organizational scale—integrating out fast degrees of freedom—$\eta$ renormalizes according to a flow equation.
+As we coarse-grain over space, time, or organizational scale—integrating out fast DOF—$\eta$ renormalizes according to a flow equation.
 The structure of this flow emerges from coupling between the isotropy and recursive sectors of the constraint functional.

 Consider a system at scale $\mu$ with dissipation $\eta(\mu)$.
 Coarse-graining to scale $\mu + \delta\mu$ integrates out modes between these scales.
 The isotropy sector contributes a term proportional to $\eta(1-\eta)$ reflecting the competition between structure ($\eta$) and available capacity ($1-\eta$).
 The recursive sector contributes a dimension-dependent correction through the golden-ratio fixed point.
 The resulting $\beta$-function is